CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Electrolyzer.md

 # Electrolyzer

-The `Electrolyzer` package can be used to add/remove recipes to/from the II Electrolyzer.
+The `Electrolyzer` package can be used to modify the Immersive Intelligence Electrolyzer recipes.

 ## Importing the Package